-Figure: Regulated Tariff Energy Costs vs WEP from 2013
+Figure: Regulated Tariff Energy Costs vs WEP

 In the last 5 years, Singaporean Consumers paid over 3.5 Billion SGD to the Vesting Contracts on top of the wholesale costs of electricity.
 Almost all of this is charged onto the Non-Contestable Consumers as part of the Regulated Tariff.
 The Vesting Contracts were never intended to be a support-line for a loss-making Power Generation Sector Crushed by Massive Overcapacity.
 But the introduction of the LNG Vesting Scheme has turned the Vesting Contracts in just that.

 The LNG Vesting Scheme was launched to provide for an incentive to build new CCGT power generation plants fuelled by re-gasified LNG.
 The new plants contributed to an overcapacity which pushed Generation Sector in unsustainable losses.
 The LNG Vesting Scheme provides for some relieve for the generators, but is almost solely paid for by Non-Contestable Consumers.